On the moment distance of Poisson processes: Conclusion

 \section{Conclusion}

-In this paper, we studied the moment distance between Poisson events of two i.i.d.
-Poisson processes with arrival rate $\lambda$ and respective arrival times $X_1,X_2,\dots$ and $Y_1,Y_2,\dots$ on a line.
-We obtained a closed form formula for the $\E{|X_{k+r}-Y_k|^a},$ where $k\ge1, r\ge0$ and $a\in N$ and provide asymptotics to real-valuded exponents.
+In this paper, we studied the expected difference of the arrival times to the power $a$ between Poisson events of two i.i.d. and independent Poisson processes with arrival rate $\lambda>0$ and respective arrival times $X_1,X_2,\dots$ and $Y_1,Y_2,\dots$ on a line.